-- 1. Upon earning 6-credits of C or lower, as all grades (including grades of F and U) are calculated in determining the cumulative GPA.
-For the purpose of evaluating academic standing, a grade of U is considered the same as an F. - 2.
+- 1. Upon earning two grades of "C" (2.00) or lower, as all grades, including grades of "F" (0.00) and "U", are calculated in determining the cumulative GPA.
+For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - 2.
 Upon failing the Qualifying Examination upon the second attempt. - 3.
 Upon failing to complete or to defend the Thesis Proposal upon registering for the course twice. - 4.
 Upon failing to complete or to defend the Thesis. - 5.
 Being unable to complete program guidelines within the time limit for degree completion.